artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>Despite my anguish I will beat it down,</p>
 <p>the fury mounting inside me, down by force.</p>
 <p>But now I’ll go and meet that murderer head-on,</p>
-<p>that Hector who destroyed the dearest life I know.
+<p>that Hector who destroyed the dearest life I know.”
 (18.96–115)</p>
 </blockquote>

 And, after Achilles kills Hector, he is still not at peace.
 It isn’t until King Priam, willed by Zeus, visits Achilles to ransom for Hector’s body, that Achilles’ wrath seems to subside:

 <blockquote class="poetry">
-<p>Revere the gods, Achilles!
+<p>“Revere the gods, Achilles!
 Pity me in my own right,</p>
 <p>remember your own father!
 I deserve more pity …</p>
 <p>I have endured what no one on earth has ever done before—</p>
 <p>I put to my lips the hands of the man who killed my son.”</p>